 Are Full Beards in Style?

-When looking at full beards, it’s easy to see the possibilities, but are these beards really that desirable?
-Full beards are in style, according to a variety of celebrities currently sporting thick and long facial hair.
+When looking at full beards, it’s easy to see the possibilities, but are these beards desirable?
+Full beards are in style, according to celebrities currently sporting thick and long facial hair.

 Some of the most admired male celebrities have incredibly thick beards right now.

-It’s important to note that not all of these beards could be natural, as many men do have beard wigs and fake facial hair to take on certain roles in movies.
-However, that just goes to show you how desirable these fuller beards are.
+It’s important to note that not all these beards could be natural, as many men have beard wigs and fake facial hair to take on certain roles in movies.
+However, that goes to show you how desirable these fuller beards are.

 How to Grow a Full Beard